zombrax1/bot/README.md

 This guide explains how to manually update your existing bot installation so that gift code redemption works again.

-`v2.0.0` is the last version that needs to be patched manually.
-If you run this version, you will be able to update via **(update process TBD)** in the future.
+`v1.0.0` is the last version that needs to be patched manually.
+If you run this version, you will be able to update via the autoupdate system in the future.

 This bot is a new, actively maintained version of the original bot created by Reloisback.
 You can find the original repository [here](https://github.com/Reloisback/Whiteout-Survival-Discord-Bot/blob/main/README.md).